A Neurosurgeon Tackles Brain Injury in Youth Sports

 I grew up playing soccer, basketball, baseball, and rowed crew.
 I also have three children, including two boys, ages six and eight, who play Pop Warner football.

-But I worry about youth sports as much as I love the games because of the risk of head injury.
+But I worry about youth sports as much as I love the games because of the risk of head injury and subsequent need for neurosurgery.
 That’s why, when I’m not in the operating room, I’ve been on a mission to raise awareness about the signs and symptoms of traumatic brain injury.
 I’m also working on a research project with the football teams at Virginia Polytechnic Institute and Wake Forest University to better quantify the relationship between a hit on the playing field and a brain injury.

 Overall, more than 1.7 million people a year injure their brains in an accident, a fall or on the playing field.
 About 75 percent of these brain injuries are concussions or other milder injuries.
 But some are deadly.
 About 52,000 people a year die from brain injuries and 275,000 are hospitalized.